This post explores why you may close your heart and how you can open it back up.

 Does the concept of the “love tank” resonate with you?

-What are ways you will practice opening your heart when you notice it closing up?
+What are ways you will practice having an open heart when you notice it closing up?
+How do you feel when you have a closed heart?